Irvinehimself/Irvines-Firejail-Extras/AvScanner/README.md

 The above caveat is not actually as big a problem as it might seem.
 For general file browsing, eg download folders and various work directories, I launch a sandboxed Thunar instance either from the panel or from desktop menus.
 Any directories I browse not only get an *on-access quick-scan*, but if I casually launch `something bad`, it will be confined by both the Thunar sandbox and the `firejail-default` AppArmor profile.

 However, for system maintenance, using `key bindings`, I can launch either an un-sandboxed instance of Thunar, or even launch Thunar as `root`.
-At this point, the ability to launch a **Full** antivirus scan of a suspicious file from the context menu becomes invaluable.
+At this point, the ability to launch a **full** antivirus scan of a suspicious file from the context menu becomes invaluable.

-**Note3** Even when *file-browsing* with un-sandboxed instances of Thunar, when you access a folder, `savscan` still launches a *quick-scan* of a it's contents
+**Note3** Even when *file-browsing* with un-sandboxed instances of Thunar, when you access a folder, `savscan` still launches a *quick-scan* of it's contents before potential malware has a chance to do anything bad.